 Karma Yoga is the yoga of selfless service and skillful action.
 By selfless action, we move our ego aside and act from our True Self, which is naturally filled with love and compassion.
 Everything that we practice on the yoga mat is futile if we cannot see the benefits of Karma Yoga.
 Serving others without expecting anything in return is the best way to remove mental afflictions and reaching equanimity from within.
 Try volunteering at your local charity center, visiting a senior home, giving donation yoga classes or simply helping around the house.

-8. Take An Advanced Teacher Training (Or Several)
+8. Take A 200hr Yoga Teacher Training Or An Advanced Teacher Training (Or Several)

-A 200hr yoga teacher training is a great foundation.
-However, if you want to deepen your practice, the best way is to take an advanced yoga teacher training.
+Join our Ashtanga Vinyasa yoga course in Bali or Thailand, which is a great foundation.
+Or, if you want to deepen your practice even more, the best way is to take an advanced yoga teacher training.
 Many schools offer 300hr training courses or shorter intensives.
 These are wonderful opportunities to dive deeper whether it is for your postural practice, yoga philosophy or skillful teachings.
 The hours are only an arbitrary figure to keep track of your learning.
 The idea is to keep learning, practicing and excelling.

 9. Deep Relaxation